utu-ai/botkit-middleware/README.md

 ...
 controller.hears('hello world', ['message_received'], (bot, message) => {
-  // log an event in utu to track that this user has experienced `hello-world` message.utu.event('hello-world', {
+  // log an event in utu to track that this user has experienced `hello-world` message.utu.event('hello-world');

+  // or you could log the event with a list of custom key value pairs. message.utu.event('hello-world', {
     values: {
       customProperty: 20,
     },
-    // with an event, you can also supply a list of custom properties });
+  });
   bot.reply(message, 'hello');
 });